hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 # other arguments
 ```

-## Configuring compute resources
+## Configuring processes

+There are many options for configuration processes.
+However, this section will go over some common use cases.

+> [!NOTE]
+> Configuration of processes is fully detailed in the [nf-core](https://nf-co.re/docs/usage/configuration#tuning-workflow-resources).
+> All options (a.k.a 'directives') for configuring processes are detailed in the [Nextflow process reference docs](https://www.nextflow.io/docs/latest/reference/process.html#directives).

+### Compute resources

-Each HMFtool is run within a Nextflow **process**.
+Each hmftool is run within a Nextflow **process**.
 We can use the `process` scope and `withName` to select tools by name and set compute
 resources options (as well as other [config options](https://www.nextflow.io/docs/latest/reference/process.html)):

 ```
 process {
    withName: 'SAGE_SOMATIC' {
       cpus = 32
-      memory = 96.GB
+      memory = 128.GB
       disk = 1024.GB
       time = 48.h
    }
 }
 ```

-Values with a units are provided in quotes with a space or without quotes using a dot, e.g. `'96 GB'` or `96.GB`.
+Values with a units are provided in quotes with a space or without quotes using a dot, e.g. `'128 GB'` or `128.GB`.

 Please see the [Nextflow process reference docs](https://www.nextflow.io/docs/latest/reference/process.html#directives) to see all possible
 options.
 The following links is the documentation for the ones used above: